noawe-boi/NoahsObsidianSync/Physics IA2 Report.md

 A dB meter was used to determine when the pipe was tuned to a harmonic, as it could objectively and quantitatively measure sound intensity.
 Additionally, Instead of changing the harmonic of the sound wave to change harmonic, the length of the pipe was altered, which reduced the range of frequencies played throughout the experiment.
 The 7th harmonic was chosen as the target harmonic, as the frequency needed to achieve this harmonic in the given length of pipe was assumed to be within the range of the dB meter used.

 The modified experiment utilizes a pipe with a plunger inside, which can be used to change the length of the cavity inside from as little as 1cm, to 30cm.
 This allows the independent variable to become the pipes length, and the dependent variable the frequency that the 7th harmonic occurs at.
-A dB meter was also utilized in order to measure sound intensity instead of the human ear so qualitative data could be collected.
+A dB meter was also utilized in order to measure sound intensity instead of the human ear, so qualitative data could be collected.
 This meter measured to 1 d.p.

 ### Diagram 1